Open Bible Data Home About News OET Key

 (Some words not found in UHB: what? beautiful feet,your in/on/at/with,sandals daughter_of prince's curves thighs,your like jewels work hands master )

 The man is speaking of the woman’s belly as if it were a heap of wheat.
-The point of comparing the woman’s belly to a heap of wheat is that wheat was a very common food in Israel and so was considered nourishing and satisfying to the appetite.
-The man is expressing that the woman satisfies him.
-The man is also comparing the color of her belly to wheat since harvested wheat is a pleasant golden beige or tan color.
-He is also comparing the pleasant shape of her belly to the pleasant shape of a heap of wheat.
-The phrase encircled with the lilies describes what is around the heap of wheat and probably means that in a similar way to how a heap of wheat encircled with the lilies looks beautiful so her belly is beautiful.
-If it would be helpful in your language, you could state the meaning plainly or use a simile to express the meaning.
-Alternate translation: “Your belly is as beautiful as a heap of wheat that is encircled with lilies and it satisfies me” or “The shape and color of your belly is beautiful” or “Your belly is beautiful and satisfying”
+The point is that, as wheat was a common food in Israel and was nourishing and satisfying to the appetite, so the woman satisfies him.
+He is also comparing the color and shape of her belly to wheat, since a heap of wheat is a golden beige or tan color and has a softly curved shape.
+The phrase encircled with the lilies describes the heap of wheat and probably means that, just as a heap of wheat encircled with the lilies looks beautiful, so her belly is beautiful.
+If it would be helpful in your language, you could state the meaning plainly.
+Alternate translation: “Your belly is as beautiful as a heap of wheat that is encircled with lilies, and it satisfies me” or “The shape and color of your belly is beautiful” or “Your belly is beautiful and satisfying”

 סוּגָ֖ה בַּשּׁוֹשַׁנִּֽים